Skip to content

 While it’s called an adjustable razor it’s more like an interchangeable razor as the safety plate on the head has to be changed for another size, unlike others that adjust higher and lower via a dial.

 Never mind, it’s probably the best way Rockwell could name the razors for buyers.
-After all, Rockwell 6S interchangeable razor would seem odd.
+After all, the Rockwell 6S interchangeable razor would seem odd.

 As usual, I was looking forward to getting a new razor sent to use, test, and review here, and I knew the Rockwell 6S would be fun and possibly have some quirky stuff going on as it’s not a standard double-edged razor.